4 Common Communication Styles In Love Relationships (And The Workplace)

 Most couples do have different communication styles.
 Gender, age, upbringing, education, cultural differences, personality type, past relationship history, and many other factors come in to play when it comes to how we communicate.

-One of the best ways to improve your relationship is by learning more about your partner’s style, as well as your own.
+One of the best ways to improve your relationship is by learning more about your partner’s communication style, as well as your own.

 Accepting that one communication style isn’t necessarily better than another is the first step in learning how to communicate better with each other, which will make your relationship better in general.